Endowment Value: $40.9 billion (2019)

 Harvard University is a private research university located in Cambridge, Massachusetts.
-The Harvard Management Company manages the endowment, the largest college endowment in the world.
+The Harvard Management Company (HMC) manages the endowment, the largest college endowment in the world.

 In 2014, Harvard became the first organization in the United States to be a signatory of both the Carbon Disclosure Project and the United Nations Principles for Responsible Investment.
 The Harvard Management Company’s sustainable investment approach outlines three methods of investing more sustainably, to read the full policy click here.
+The student body and campus organizations such as Harvard Undergraduates for Environmental Justice and Divest Harvard remain active in maintaining a dialogue on divestment from fossil fuels and unethical land usage such as the deforestation of indigenous lands in Brazil and overdrafting water in drought-stricken California.

 Harvard University is a participant or member of the following Initiatives & Commitments: